 To be one with mother nature

-Penang is above all spaces of greenery where you can in a short time get away from the crowd.
-So if you want to be one with Mother Nature, this is where you have to go:
+Penang has many green spaces where you can get away from the crowds in a short period of time.
+So, if you want to be one with Mother Nature, you must go here:

 Penang Hill – The Habitat – Parc national Palau Pinang – Penang Avatar secret garden – l’Escape Theme Park – Tropical spice garden – Entopia Teluk Bahang – Penang Butterfly Farm (Teluk Bahang) – Penang botanical garden.